Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Bochner Laplacian on tensor powers

-in terms of the pullback to normal bundle of $\left.f\right|_{Y_{r,j}}$. \end{thm} \begin{proof} By \prettyref{thm:Bochner heat kernel expansion} it suffices to consider $f$ supported in a sufficiently small neighborhood of a given point $y\in Y_{r,j}$.
-We then choose a coordinate system
+\begin{proof} By \prettyref{thm:Bochner heat kernel expansion} it suffices to consider $f$ supported in a sufficiently small neighborhood of a given point $y\in Y_{r,j}$.
+We then again choose a coordinate system near $y$ in which $Y_{r,j}$ is given by the vanishing of the last $n-1-d_{j}$ of the coordinates and in which the curvature has the Taylor expansion \prettyref{eq:curvature Taylor exp.}.
+We may further assume the coordinate vector fields $\left\{ \partial_{y_{j}}\right\} _{j=1}^{n-1}$ to be orthonormal at $y.$ The model operator \prettyref{eq:model Bochner in coordinates} on the tangent space